top of page

 4. bahya kumbhaka- the pause between the out-breath and in-breath

 Yogis also created hundreds of pranayamas or breath work exercises for each cycle.
-Here are just 5 (1 per cycle):
+Here are a few per cycle:

-1. Bhastrika pranayama and the physiological sigh are exercises that exploit the inbreath (puraka)
+1. Bhastrika pranayama and the physiological sigh are exercises that exploit the inbreath (puraka).
+Bhastrika stiimulates the nervous system; the physiological sigh quiets the nervous system.

-4. Nauli Kriya exploits the pause between the out-breath and in-breath (bahya kumbhaka).
+1. Nauli Kriya exploits the pause between the out-breath and in-breath

 We can use the breath to regulate many physiological processes: